Skip to content

 And so trying to give tools to both Finance and Technology that will make them communicate more effectively with data points that not only matter to technology, but will also matter to Finance, I think is one of the things that our teams struggle with together.
 So how do I make what I care about translate into what the other department cares about?

-RYAN: Right now we’re recording this in early November 2023, we’re about to enter the school budgeting cycle.
+RYAN: Right now we’re recording this, we’re about to enter the school budgeting cycle.
 So talk to me about budgeting, because I know that it’s really important for personal finances, but super critical when you’re dealing with big numbers and really complex purchasing needs like school districts have.
 What is important for Technology departments to consider when building a budget, especially when it comes to collaborating with Finance?

-ANNAMARIA: You know, I’m happy you called out when we’re recording this, because right now we’re seeing the trend for 2024 is we’re losing COVID funding.
+ANNAMARIA: You know, I’m happy you called out when we’re recording this, because right now we’re seeing, is we’re losing COVID funding.
 And what that means is CARES and ESSER and E-Connectivity and all the different pieces that we really relied on over the last three to four years to become a one-to-one school district.

 And most of the school districts that we talked to are one to one instead of Bring Your Own Device like they used to be or charging carts where they were shared devices.
 So now as we look into what’s important, it’s been three or four years since we’ve had these bulk purchases of Chromebooks or iPads or MacBooks to get into the hands of students.
 And that also includes those hotspots.
 Chromebooks are fantastic, but if you ever picked up a Chromebook, they’re pretty plastic and students are pretty rough, whether they’re throwing them in their backpack to go home or they’re just, you know, using them as frisbees.
 We’ve seen everything across schools.